-Ian Robertson – BBC Rugby Commentator, Former Scotland International and Entertaining After-Dinner Speaker.
+Ian Robertson is a BBC Rugby Commentator and Former Scotland International.

-Ian Robertson was educated at Aberdeen and Cambridge University and won a rugby ‘Blue’ at both.
+Educated at Aberdeen and Cambridge University, Ian won a rugby ‘Blue’ at both.

-He has appeared regularly on BBC TV for over 20 years including Rugby Special and Grandstand and he spent 3 years from 1980 to 1983 as the Rugby Correspondent for The Sunday Times.
+He has appeared regularly on BBC TV and has also been the Rugby Correspondent for The Sunday Times.

-Ian Robertson has also written 30 books including the ghosted autobiographies of Bill Beaumont and Andy Irvine, 2 books with Gareth Edwards and the family biography of Richard Burton.
+Away from rugby, Ian wrote the family biography of Richard Burton.
 To persuade the late Elizabeth Taylor to write the foreword to this book, he was forced to spend a whole week with Miss Taylor in Hollywood!